 It is impossible to know just how an alternate socio economic and technological pathway might have differed in relation to the ones Plato described.
 Perhaps the choice was not between two differing societies, perhaps this was a patriarchal figure, a constructed either-or, concealing that in all times there are a thousand movements, a thousand kinds of cog wheels, leverages, bicycles, sails, hand driven computers, wind catchers, sun cells, means of subsistence.
 But Plato’s point remains important, and it disputes that which is ordinarily taught by society: There are other ways of development than the ones of violence and alienation shaped to fit those who have acquired the power to choose.

 The feverish machine has roiled for centuries now, faster and faster, soon there will be no land areas left to ravage.
-For long it ignored the hunger of the world; the concrete hunger of those producing the goods for the charts of economic growth and the fodder for luxurious meat; the metaphorical hunger for the norms and values assigned the subordinate, but never applied by the power centres of the world.
+For long it ignored the hunger of the world; the concrete hunger of those producing the goods for the charts of economic growth and the fodder for luxurious meat; the metaphorical hunger for the norms and values assigned the subordinate, and never applied by the power centres of the world.
 Values that the machine therefore is inherently lacking.

 Tinguely’s pretence rational machines were planned to detonate during two exhibitions; in the US 1960, and in Denmark 1961.
 Study for and End of the World 1 obeyed his master’s command, and exploded.
 Machine number two refused.
-It crawled on, as if in quicksand, indisposed to understand its own good.
+It crawled on, as if toiling in quicksand, indisposed to understand its own good.
 The machine refused to self-destruct; needed help to adjust its logic: from burnout to recreation.

 So, time to claim new buildings.
 Machines in which pathological winning is exchanged for conditions of recycling; machines in which the top result is given to the construction that wastes the least and shares the most.
 Feminist machines that may be montaged and de-montaged.
 Machines that again and again recycle, resurrect and live, rather than consume, devastate, and fall apart.